ENCCS/vasp-best-practices/content/fcc_Ni.md

 notice the change to [ISMEAR](https://www.vasp.at/wiki/index.php/ISMEAR)=-5, the tetrahedron method with Blöchl corrections, suitable for DOS and total energies.

-Finally, submit the job
+Finally, submit the job (Tetralith)

     sbatch run.sh

+or run it interactively (MeluXina)

+    srun --hint=nomultithread -n 8 vasp_std

-To check the result after finish, use `p4vasp` as in the previous examples.
+To check the result after finish, use `p4vasp` or `py4vasp` as in the previous examples.

 * Does the DOS show the spin split?